emiloberg/node-red-contrib-mopidy/README.md

 npm test
 ```

-Run tests which __do__ require a connected Mopidy server by running:
+Run integration tests which __do__ require a connected Mopidy server.
+By default it looks for a Mopidy Server running on `localhost:6680`.
+This can be changed by setting the envionment variables `MOPIDY_TEST_HOST` and `MOPIDY_TEST_PORT`.

 ```
 npm run test-all